ForgottenSunnah/website/docs/truefajr.md

 He observed true dawn for a full year concluding that Umm al-Qura calendar is 15 to 24 minutes earlier than precisely exact timing for Fajr, differing in accordance with seasons.
 Such a conclusion was also reached by ‘Abdullah b.
 Ibrahim at-Turkiwho sought help of individual witnesses to substantiate his testimony.
 He did not provide a precise period of difference between exact time and seemingly erroneous calculations of Umm al-Qura calendar.

-## Mufi Rashid Ahmed, Darul Uloom Karachi
+## Mufi Rashid Ahmed, Darul Uloom Karachi, Pakistan

 In the Indian subcontinent Mufi Rashid Ahmed advised that Fajr, in these circumstances, should be performed at least 20 minutes after the beginning time shown in Pakistani timetables.